ekr/tls13-spec/draft-ietf-tls-tls13.md

 a given time window and use the "obfuscated_ticket_age" to ensure that tickets aren't reused outside that window.

+When a ClientHello is received, the server maintains a "recording window" of ClientHellos around the current wall clock time.
+When a ClientHello is received, the server first verifies the PSK binder as described {{pre-shared-key-extension}}.
+It then computes the expected_arrival_time as described in the next section and and rejects 0-RTT if it is outside the recording window, as described in the following section.

+If the expected arrival time is in the window, then the server checks to see if it has recorded a matching ClientHello.
+If either aborts the handshake with an "illegal_parameter" alert or accepts the PSK but reject 0-RTT.
+If no matching ClientHello is found, then it stores the ClientHello as long as the expected_arrival_time is inside the window and accepts 0-RTT.

+The server MUST derive the storage key only from validated sections of the ClientHello.
+If the ClientHello contains multiple PSK identities, then an attacker can create multiple ClientHellos with different binder values for the less-preferred identity on the assumption that the server will not verify it.
+I.e., if the client sends PSKs A and B but the server prefers, A, then the attacker can change the binder for B without affecting the binder for A. If the validated binder or the ClientHello.random are used for this purpose, then this attack is not possible.

+Because this mechanism does not require storing all outstanding tickets, it may be easier to implement in distributed systems with high rates of resumption and 0-RTT, at the cost of potentially weaker anti-replay defense because of the difficulty of reliably storing and retrieving the received ClientHello messages.
+In many such systems, it is impractical to have globally consistent storage of of all the received ClientHellos.
+Such servers have two primary options.
+The stronger design is to have a single storage zone be authoritative for a given ticket and refuse 0-RTT for that ticket in any other zone.
+This approach prevents simple replay by the attacker because only one zone will accept 0-RTT data.
+The weaker design is to implement separate storage for each zone but allow 0-RTT in any zone.
+This approach limits the number of replays to once per zone.
+Application message duplication of course remains possible for either design.

+Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by rejecting 0-RTT but MUST NOT abort the handshake.

+When implementations are freshly started, they SHOULD reject 0-RTT as long as any portion of their recording window overlaps the startup time.
+Otherwise, they run the risk of accepting replays which were originally sent during that period.

+Note: If the client's clock is running much faster than the server's then a ClientHello may be received that is far outside the window, in which case it might be accepted for 1-RTT, causing a client retry, and then acceptable later for 0-RTT.
+This is another variant of the second form of attack described above.

+## Relevance Checks

+Because the ClientHello indicates the time at which the client sent it, it is possible to efficiently determine whether a ClientHello was likely sent reasonably recently and only accept 0-RTT for such ClientHello, otherwise falling back to a 1-RTT handshake.
+This is necessary for the ClientHello storage mechanism described in {{client-hello-recording}} because otherwise the server needs to store an unlimited number of ClientHellos and is a useful optimization for single-use tickets because it allows efficient rejection of ClientHellos which cannot be used for 0-RTT.

 In order to implement this mechanism, a server needs to store the time that the server generated the session ticket, offset by an estimate of the round trip time between client and server.
 I.e.,